alecccg03/alecccg03/README.md

 - 👋 Hi, I’m @alecccg03
-- 👀 I’m interested in frontend and backend development
+- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning C++ and have a good understanding of DSA
+- 🌱 I’m currently learning how to make my own API with node.js
 - 📫 How to reach me
--   email: alecg03@comcast.net
+-   email: alecgarcia2817@gmail.com

 <!---
 alecccg03/alecccg03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.